 Father and mother’s name.

 This PIA is also being updated to provide notice of revised and additional eligibility questions that ESTA applicants must now complete via the ESTA website.
 CBP has simplified and reformatted the eligibility questions to promote readability and understanding by the public.
 While some of the language has changed, the scope and substance of the eligibility questions remain the same.
 CBP has eliminated ambiguous legal and medical terms of art and other confusing language that may not be easily understood by foreign nationals.
 Furthermore, CBP has removed a question entirely concerning withholding custody of a child from a U.S. citizen because the question affected a miniscule percentage of ESTA applicants and thus represented an overreaching data collection.
 The only substantive addition to the eligibility questions is whether an applicant has overstayed their admission period in the United States?
-This question assists identifying foreign nationals who have unlawfully overstated their previous period of admission.
+This question assists identifying foreign nationals who have unlawfully overstayed their previous period of admission.

 CBP continues to use the questions to determine whether a VWP traveler is eligible to travel to the United States.
 The eight eligibility questions ESTA applicants must now answer to complete their application includes: